-Join James Williamson for an in-depth discussion in this video Learning to code, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Learning to code, part of Introduction to Web Design and Development.

 That's why I understand it when people are intimidated by learning web design, especially when it comes to learning to code.
 So if you feel that way, it's okay.
 That's actually natural.
 I just wanna reassure you that it's really not that hard.
 And although it does require focus and effort, if you dedicate yourself to learning it you're gonna be surprised by how quickly you'll pick up the basics.
 Learning to code is, however, an important part of becoming a web designer.
 A little later on, I'm gonna explore a few different ways you can get online quickly as a designer, even if you have little to no coding skills when you start out.